rkh/sinatra-web-inspector/README.md

 Sinatra::WebInspector
 =====================

-The WebInspector allowes you to inspect a running [Sinatra](http://sinatrarb.com) app.
+The WebInspector allows you to inspect a running [Sinatra](http://sinatrarb.com) app.
 Just browse http://localhost:4567/\_\_inspect\_\_

 When used with BigBand, it will – per default – only be activated in development mode.